beatrizsmerino/gulp-compiler/README.md

 ## Description

-Gulp Compiler is a basic code for automate the tasks of your development environment, compile `SASS` and `JS` with the task runner `Gulp`.
+This repository is a basic code for automate the tasks of your development environment, compile `SASS` and `JS` with the task runner `Gulp`.

 ## Development interface